steveklabnik/blog/posts/2012-03-31-anti-capitalism-101.md

 LibCom.org, so if you'd like to see the history, you can read those versions as well.

+I plan on refining this as things go along, as it's still a bit jargony in places.
+Any suggestions are very welcome!

 <hr />

 ## Capitalism: an introduction